"If I had eight hours to chop down a tree, I'd spend six hours sharpening my axe."

 Power on the access point and use an Ethernet cable to connect your laptop to one of the access point's Ethernet ports.

 route –ncommand.
 The gateway IP address is typically the access point's IP.
-Once you are connected, you should see a configuration portal which looks like this:
+Once you are connected, you should see a configuration portal that looks like this:

 Change the SSID to Wireless Lab.
 Depending on the access point, you may have to reboot it for the settings to change:

-Similarly, find the settings related to Authentication and change the setting to Open Authentication.
-In my case, the Security Mode configuration of None indicates that it is using Open Authentication mode.
+Similarly, find the settings related to Wireless Security and change the setting to Disable Security.
+Disable Security indicates that it is using Open Authentication mode.

 Please follow these instructions step-by-step to set up your card:

-Plug in the card to one of the BackTrack laptop's USB ports and boot it.
+Plug in the card to one of the Kali laptop's USB ports and boot it.

 Once you log in, open a console terminal and type in

-ifconfig wlan0 upto bring the interface up.
-Then type in
+ifconfig wlan0to bring the interface up.
+Then, type in

 The MAC address

-Cell 05, it may be different in yours.
-The
+Cell 05; it may be different in yours.
+The ESSID field contains the network name.

-Addressfield above matches your access point's MAC.
-A fast and easy way to get the MAC address is underneath the access point or using the web-based GUI settings.
+Addressfield matches your access point's MAC.
+A fast and easy way to get the MAC address is underneath the access point or using web-based GUI settings.

 iwconfig wlan0to check the status.
 If you have successfully connected to the access point, you should see the MAC address of the access point in the

-We know the access point has a management interface IP address "192.168.0.1" from its manual.
-Alternatively, this is the same as the default router IP address when we run the
+192.168.0.1from its manual.
+Alternately, this is the same as the default router IP address when we run the

-ping 192.168.0.1.
+ping 192.168.0.1command.
 If the network connection has been set up properly, then you should see the responses from the access point.
 You can additionally issue an

-arp –ato verify that the response is coming from the access point.
-You should see that the MAC address of the IP 192.168.0.1 is the access point's MAC address we have noted earlier.
-It is important to note that some of the more recent access points might have response to ICMP Echo Request packets disabled.
-This is typically done to make the access point secure out-of-the-box with only the bare minimum configuration settings available.
-In such a case, you could try to launch a browser and access the web interface to verify that the connection is up and running.
+192.168.0.1is the access point's MAC address we noted earlier.
+It is important to note that some of the more recent access points might have responses to Internet Control Message Protocol (ICMP) echo request packets disabled.
+This is typically done to make the access point secure out-of-the-box with only minimal configuration settings available.
+In such a case, you can try to launch a browser and access the web interface to verify that the connection is up-and-running:

-We just connected to our access point successfully from BackTrack using our Alfa wireless card as the wireless device.
+We just connected to our access point successfully from Kali using our wireless adapter as the wireless device.
 We also learnt how to verify that a connection has been established at both the wireless client and the access point side.

-Here is a challenging exercise for you—set up the access point in WEP configuration.
+Here is a challenging exercise for you—set up the access point in a WEP configuration.
 For each of these, try establishing a connection with the access point using the wireless adapter.
-Hint: Check the manual for the
+Hint: check the manual for the

 iwconfig command by typing

-man iwconfig for how to configure the card to connect to WEP.
+man iwconfig to see how to configure the card to connect to WEP.

-ifconfig wlan0 up, how do you verify the wireless card is up and functional?
+ifconfig wlan0, how do you verify the wireless card is up and functional?

-Can we run all our experiments using the BackTrack live CD alone?
-And not install it to the hard drive?
+Q2.
+Can we run all our experiments using the Kali live CD alone?
+Can we not install the CD to the hard drive?

-Which tool should we use in BackTrack to connect to WPA/WPA2 networks?
+Q4.
+Which tool should we use in Kali to connect to WPA/WPA2 networks?

 This chapter provided you with detailed instructions on how to set up your own wireless lab.
-Also, in the process, you have learned the basic steps towards:
+Also, in the process, you learned the basic steps for:

-Installing BackTrack on your hard drive and exploring other options like VMware and USB
+Installing Kali on your hard drive and exploring other options such as Virtual Machines and USBs

 Configuring your access point over the web interface